wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 u256    fee                     // Portion of amount paid to a relayer.
 ```

-This structure contains contains everything needed for the receiving chain to learn about a lockup event.
+This structure contains everything needed for the receiving chain to learn about a lockup event.
 Once Chain B receives this payload it can mint the corresponding asset.

 Note that Chain B is agnostic as to how the tokens on the sending side were locked.
 They could have been burned by a mint or locked in a custody account.
 The protocol simply relays the event once a sufficient amount of guardians have attested its existence.